LarsHenrikNelson/StatsAndPlots/README.md

-This is simple plotting and stats package.
+This is a simple plotting and stats package.
 The plots can utilize Matplotlib or Plotly backend.
 It is currently in development.